1. Home

 • Reduced opportunities due to inadequate engagement with local communities

-• Flow of funds to regional communities via various frameworks
+• Fund flows to regional areas through various frameworks

 Goal 8: Decent Work and Economic GrowthGoal 9: Industry, Innovation and InfrastructureGoal 10: Reduced InequalitiesGoal 11: Sustainable Cities and Communities